* Euro gains vs dollar ahead of ECB meeting on Thursday

 By Julie Haviv

-NEW YORK, Jan 7 The euro rose for a second
+NEW YORK, Jan 7 The euro gained for a second

-straight session against the dollar on Monday, buoyed by
+straight session against the dollar on Monday, benefitting from

 The U.S. currency, meanwhile, retreated from a 2-1/2 year

-high against the Japanese yen as robust appreciation over the
+high against the Japanese yen as a robust appreciation over

-past month had investors opting to book profits despite
+weeks had investors opting to book profits despite forecasts of

-With little U.S. economic data being reported this week
+With U.S. economic data scant this week currency trading will

 "Euro/dollar is being driven by expectations that the Fed